DeeEmm/DeeEmm/_posts/2020-10-09-fusion360-plasma-spot-marking.md

 The updated post processor file is available on github - [https://github.com/DeeEmm/DDCSV11-Plasma](https://github.com/DeeEmm/DDCSV11-Plasma)

 I've also created a walk-through video which covers how to install the post processor, how to create a simple model in Fusion360 and how to create CAM toolpaths and export them to Gcode using the manufacture workspace and the DDCSV-Plasma post processor.
+It also outlines the use of the Spot Marking feature.

 <br><br>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/FzAZNHg6ciQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>